yz-5555/trenderer/README.md

 ```

 ## Notes
-Effects and colors may look different depending on your terminal.
+- Effects and colors may look different depending on your terminal.
 Check if yours support them.
+- Developed and tested on Windows 11 and clang-cl.

 ## Limitations
   - No unicodes support.